KhaineVulpana/BicameralMind/docs/Bicameral_Mind_Handoff.md

 Memory Type	Purpose	Stored As
-Knowledge RAG	Facts, docs, papers	Standard RAG vector store Procedural Memory	“What works”	ACE-style bullet playbooks
+Knowledge RAG	Facts, docs, papers	Standard RAG vector store Procedural Memory	"What works"	ACE-style bullet playbooks

 Procedural memory is not factual knowledge.
 It must never be mixed into standard RAG.